AaltoGIS/IntroSDA/source/lessons/L4/overview.rst

 In this week, we will learn about:

-- :doc:`Analysis of spatial field data; Map algebra <analysis-of-spatial-field-data>`
+- :doc:`Analysis of spatial field data; Map algebra <spatial-field-data-and-map-algebra>`
 - :doc:`Raster data and surface processes <surface-analysis>`

 Lesson videos